anaclumos/extracranial/Research/pages/Extracranial.md

 **Extracranial**.
 Situated or occurring outside the cranium.

 Extracranial is my term for an organized knowledge base on the web that aims to aid the creator's brain function while acting as a searchable Wikipedia.
 It usually tightly integrates [[Tools for Thought]] and Online platforms.
-For this system, I use [Docusaurus](https://docusaurus.io/) and [Obsidian](https://obsidian.md/).
+For this system, I use [Docusaurus](https://docusaurus.io/) and [[Obsidian]].
 It is working reasonably well.

 ## State-of-the-art References